MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-user-support.md

 Over time, troubleshooting and problem resolution skills become more effective as help desk personnel expand their knowledgebase and experience with Power BI.
 The best help desk personnel are those who have a good grasp of what users need to accomplish with Power BI.

 > [!TIP]
-> Purely technical issues, for example [data refresh](../connect-data/refresh-data.md) failure or the need to [add a new user to a gateway data source](/power-platform/admin/onpremises-data-gateway-source-management#manage-users)), usually involve straightforward responses associated with a service level agreement.
+> Purely technical issues, for example [data refresh](../connect-data/refresh-data.md) failure or the need to [add a new user to a gateway data source](/power-platform/admin/onpremises-data-gateway-source-management#manage-users), usually involve straightforward responses associated with a service level agreement.
 For instance, there may be an agreement to respond to blocking issues within one hour and resolve them within eight hours.
 It's generally more difficult to define service level agreements (SLAs) for troubleshooting issues, like data discrepancies.

 ## Extended support

 Since the COE has deep insight into how Power BI is used throughout the organization, they're a great option for extended support should a complex issue arise.
 Involving the COE in the support process should be by an escalation path.

 Managing requests as purely an escalation path from the help desk gets difficult to enforce since COE members are often well-known to business users.
-So, encourage the habit of going through the proper channels; COE members should redirect users to submit a help desk ticket.
+To encourage the habit of going through the proper channels, COE members should redirect users to submit a help desk ticket.
 It will also improve the data quality for analyzing help desk requests.

 ## Microsoft support

-In addition to the internal user support approaches discussed in this article, there are valuable [external support options](../admin/service-support-options.md) directly available to Power BI users and administrators, which shouldn't be overlooked.
+In addition to the internal user support approaches discussed in this article, there are valuable [external support options](../admin/service-support-options.md) directly available to Power BI users and administrators that shouldn't be overlooked.

 ### Microsoft documentation

-The [Power BI support site](https://powerbi.microsoft.com/support/) lists high priority issues that broadly affect all customers.
+Check the [Power BI support site](https://powerbi.microsoft.com/support/) high-priority issues that broadly affect all customers.
 Global Microsoft 365 (M365) administrators have access to additional support issue details within the M365 portal.

 Monitor the [Microsoft 365 Twitter account](https://twitter.com/MSFT365Status).
 Microsoft posts timely information and updates about outages for all Microsoft 365 services.